 6. Bukchon Hanok Village

-Found between the Gyeongbokgung and Changdeokgung Palaces, Bukchon Hanok Village is a preserved traditional village with a history that stretches back 600 years.
+Found between the Gyeongbokgung and Changdeokgung Palaces, Bukchon Hanok Village is a neighbourhood with traditional Korean houses or hanoks and has a history that stretches back 600 years.
 A popular activity is to explore the village’s picturesque, winding streets in a rented Hanbok or traditional Korean dress.

 Where: 37, Gyedong-gil, Jongno-gu, Seoul